Strength Training Progression Methods

 Workout 2

-For example, if I was doing 5 sets with 30 seconds rest with a rep goal of 12 reps for the first set it might look like this.
+For example, if I were doing 5 sets with 30 seconds rest with a rep goal of 12 reps for the first set, it might look like this.

 Workout 1